mohitsaxenacs/social-mantra-ai/DOCUMENTATION.md

-# Social Media Shorts Video Automation
+# Social Mantra AI

 ## Project Overview

-The Social Media Shorts Video Automation tool is a comprehensive solution for creating, managing, and publishing viral short-form videos across multiple social media platforms.
+The Social Mantra AI tool is a comprehensive solution for creating, managing, and publishing viral short-form videos across multiple social media platforms.
 It automates the entire content creation pipeline from research and ideation to uploading and analytics, all accessible through an intuitive Streamlit web interface.

 ### Supported Platforms